• Skip to primary navigation

 Organizing the Business

-What is organizational structure, the building blocks of organizational structure, establishing the decisionmaking hierarchy, basic forms of organizational structure and the informal organization.
+What is organizational structure, the building blocks of organizational structure, establishing the decision-making hierarchy, and basic forms of organizational structure, and the informal organization.

 Operations Management and Quality